umarraj008/Survey-Tool/README.md

 3. Go to http://localhost/phpmyadmin and create new database called "survey_tool_db".

-4. Press import and import the sql dump.
+4. Press import and import the sql dump file: survey_tool_db.sql.

 5. You should be able to run the website at http://localhost/survey-tool/index.php.